-The AI-driven Business Area of Excellence is organised around the six sub-areas.
+The AI-driven Business Area of Excellence is organised around the three sub-areas.
 They cover the building of shared theoretical and methodological expertise, data-driven innovation and systems while taking into account the firm-stakeholder AI perspectives:

-AI Business Strategy
+AI Strategy for competitive advantage

 Dr André NEMEH is the Principal Investigator of AI Strategy for competitive advantage.
 This sub-area studies how AI impacts businesses and their strategies and policies.
 AI is considered as a special resource offering magnified data processing capabilities that advance the acquisition, understanding, and processing of knowledge, as well as resource allocations in companies.
 This therefore helps shape the decision making and consequent performance of strategic actions.
 The rise of AI may fundamentally change how firms obtain and sustain their competitive advantages, not just for high-technology industries, but also for more traditional businesses.
 Researchers of this sub-area develop new theories supported by empirical evidence to explore this novel opportunity.